 Chenonceau, with its bright white facades, turrets and iconic bridge is truly a masterpiece.
-One woman who had a huge role in the design was Catherine de’ Medici, she was nicked named the “builder queen” due to her involvement in the property.
+One woman who had a huge role in the design was Catherine de’ Medici, she was nicknamed the “builder queen” due to her involvement in the property.

 As beautiful as Château de Chenonceau is, it was a source of drama during the reign of King Henry II.
 He had gifted the property to his beloved mistress Diane de Poitiers while married to Catherine de’ Medici .
-It was Diane’s idea to build the arched bridge joining the château to its opposite bank and she also oversaw the planting of extensive gardens, with flowers, vegetables and fruit trees.
-Diane lived at the Château from 1547-1559 when Catherine de’ Medici kicked her out and made it her own favorite residence.
+It was Diane’s idea to build the arched bridge joining the château to its opposite bank.
+She also oversaw the planting of extensive gardens, with flowers, vegetables and fruit trees.
+Diane lived at the Château from 1547-1559 until Catherine de’ Medici kicked her out and made it her own favorite residence.
 Don’t feel too bad for poor Diane though, she was given Château de Chaumont in exchange.
-Catherine de’ Medici spent a great deal of money expanding Chenonceau by adding more rooms, an extensive gallery and manicured gardens on the property.
-She threw lavish parties and celebrations regularly and the first fireworks display seen in France was said to have occurred there under Catherine’s suggestion.
+Catherine spent a great deal of money expanding Chenonceau by adding more rooms, an extensive gallery and manicured gardens on the property.
+She loved to throw lavish parties and celebrations regularly.
+In fact, the first fireworks display seen in France was said to have occurred there under Catherine’s suggestion.

 Ok, enough with the history lesson.
 When you first arrive on the property you’ll notice beautiful tree lined paths that will lead you up to the château.
 You’ll pass a 16th century farm, a wine cellar, donkey park, and many gardens.

 As you get to the end of the long path to the Château you can see the beautiful white facade but it’s not that impressive.
 Don’t get me wrong, it’s beautiful but you don’t get that wow factor until you go along the River Cher.
 Take a left or a right it doesn’t matter, the view is spectacular from either direction.